hylang/hy/docs/language/api.rst

 ---

-`->>` or `threading tail macro` is similar to `threading macro` but instead of inserting each expression into the next expression’s first argument place, it appends it as the last argument.
+`->>` or `threading tail macro` is similar to `threading macro` but instead of inserting each expression into the next expression’s first argument, it appends it as the last argument.
 The following code demonstrates this:

 .. code-block:: clj